-Foreign language fluency, Excel/Access proficiency, Policy analysis (particularly education-related), Graphic design, Law students, SEO experience, familiarity with CMS platforms.
+Foreign language fluency, policy analysis (particularly education-related), graphic design, law students, SEO experience, familiarity with CMS platforms.
 This can change between semesters, depending on program needs.
 If you have a skill that you think would be useful, please note it on your application.

 Yes, we have hosted interns who are recent graduates.
 Often, non-students work with The Advocates as volunteers, either long-term or short-term, on a variety of projects.
-To learn more about volunteering with The Advocates, please attend one of our volunteer orientations.
+To learn more about volunteering with The Advocates, please attend one of our volunteer information sessions.

 We have hosted interns who work across programs.
-When you submit your application, please make sure you indicate your interest in both programs equally.
+When you submit your application, please make sure you indicate your primary interest and your interest in working on more than one internship.
 We cannot guarantee placement with multiple programs, as this depends on the needs and schedule of both programs.
 Most of our interns work with one program only.

 The Advocates for Human Rights

 Minneapolis, MN 55401